Manufacturing Industry UK R&D Tax Credit Expenditure

 Amount of manufacturing R&D Tax Relief claimed

-The 2020-21 tax year was challenging for everyone as the overall amount of R&D relief claimed across all sectors decreased by 12%.
-For manufacturing specifically, it went down by just 8% – weathering slightly better than many other sectors.
+Generally, it was a good year for most UK industries as the overall amount of R&D relief claimed across all sectors increased by 11%.
+For manufacturing specifically, it went up by just 7% – suggesting slightly slower growth in R&D relief claimed than other sectors.

 Manufacturing research and development expenditure

 R&D expenditure is a solid indictor of the health of an industry, as it showcases both investment and innovation.
-The continuing decline in manufacturing R&D expenditure is therefore a concerning trend.
+While the return to growth is welcome, it still falls beneath manufacturing R&D expenditure in 2018-2019 (£13,070M) and is even below 2017-2018 levels of expenditure (£12,205M).
+In other words, manufacturing still hasn’t returned to pre-Brexit levels of expenditure.

 Where does manufacturing take place in the UK?

-HMRC’s R&D stats do not report on industry activity by region, however, Make UK examined how manufacturing was spread around the UK, by breaking down 2020’s output:
+HMRC’s R&D stats do not report on specific industry activity by region, however, a 2023 Make UK study examined how manufacturing was spread around the UK.
+Their study showed the following regional output:

 • London: £8.9BN